Tuck-Williamson/Mutual-Inclusion-csci-602-fall-2025-group-project/IterationDocs/Iteration-0/TeamDocumentation.md

 ##### Project Planning and Development Strategy

-The team discussed their approach to the project, focusing on creating a storyboard and app skeleton. **Erin** agreed to develop her stories and share them with the group for review before creating the storyboard. **Tuck** suggested using a Spring template as the basis for their app skeleton, noting that **Dan** has expertise in Spring and the team has experience with it from previous homework assignments.
-The team agreed to use the template, modify the database layer, and share the repository among the four of them. **Tuck** emphasized that their initial submission on Tuesday doesn't need to be perfect but should demonstrate their effort and direction.
+The team discussed their approach to the project, focusing on creating a storyboard and app skeleton. **Tuck** suggested using a Spring template as the basis for their app skeleton, noting that **Dan** has expertise in Spring and the team has experience with it from previous homework assignments.
+The team agreed to use the template, modify the database layer, and share the repository among the four of them. **Tuck** emphasized that their initial submission on Tuesday hasn't set their course in stone since **Dan** was busy and couldn't meet but should demonstrate their effort and direction.

 ##### Project Template Setup Discussion